BhumikaUpadhyay05/IISERB-Scheduler-Frontend/README.md

 ### `create-timetable.html`
 - Interface to add and modify courses.
-- Inputs for course code, instructor, and maximum student capacity per department.
+- Inputs for course code(that contains information like department and semester), instructor, and maximum student capacity per department.

 ### `view-schedule.html`
 - Displays a sample weekly timetable.
-- Showcases how class schedules appear for a department.
+- Showcases how weekly class schedules appear.

-## How to Use
-1. Open `index.html` in a browser.
-2. Sign up or log in to access features.
-3. Use **Create Timetable** to add course details.
-4. Navigate to **View Schedule** to see the generated timetable.

 ## Technologies Used
 - HTML
-- CSS
+- CSS (internal)
-- JavaScript

-## License
-This project is open-source and available for modification and distribution.